 Every one of your players might get benched.
 Make peace with that.
 Do not overthink it.
 Every FPL manager is in the same situation.

 We all will find some of our players benched during this period.

 You can miss out on a big portion of points if you try to avoid some players (like Sterling) only because you think they are rotation risk.

 If a player (who is a good FPL asset) is a regular starter for his team, it does not matter if he gets benched once in 5 games.

 He will score plenty of points in the other four games.
 Just do not miss out on opportunities due to fear of players being benched.
 Because he will be benched anyway.

 Just pick the players you think that will score the most points.

 2. Have playing bench, not strong bench

-Yes, you need playing bench in this period.
-No, you do not need strong bench.
+Yes, you need to play bench in this period.
+No, you do not need a strong bench.
 Focus on having 2 playing players on the bench of your FPL team.